 At EWI store, we offer two high strength meshes to suit your individual project’s needs.
 Both meshes are coated with acrylic acid copolymer liquid for a long-lasting effect.
 Below is a breakdown of each mesh’s capabilities:

 1) Orange Fibreglass Mesh: for guaranteed strength and flexibility.
 This mesh is water resistant

 and protects against alkali damage and aging.
 1 x 50m2 roll covers 42.5m2 when overlapped.

 2) Panzer Fibreglass Mesh: our strongest mesh available guarantees a premium level of impact

 and crack resistance against the elements.
 Each roll is 25m2 and will cover 22.5m2 when overlapped.

 6. Priming the Basecoat Before Rendering

-Following application of the mesh, your next port of call should be to prime the basecoat before rendering.
+Once the mesh has been embedded within the basecoat, and the basecoat has been left to cure, your next port of call should be to prime it before rendering.

 Priming the basecoat does 2 main things – firstly it helps aid adhesion between the render and the basecoat.
 It also helps process limit absorption of the basecoat.
 Our EWI-333 Topcoat Primer is designed specifically for this purpose and can be tinted to match the colour of your silicone render.